opensensorhub/osh-docs/docs/core-apis/index.md

 - [Event Manager API]() to implement queuing and dispatching of events between modules or even sensorhub instances

-Before you start implementing SensorHub's modules using these APIs, we also strongly encourage you to take the time to read and understand the key [Design Principles](../design-principles.md) used in SensorHub software.
+Before you start implementing SensorHub's modules using these APIs, we also strongly encourage you to take the time to read about SensorHub's [Architecture](../architecture.md).